miensol/miensol.github.io/_posts/2014-06-15-guide-to-javascript-generators.markdown

 });
 ```

-I immediately translate promise calls in our heads to a more natural flow:
+I immediately translate promise calls in my head to a more natural flow:

 ```javascript
 var result = _wait_for_async_ power(2,3);